Young person standing thoughtfully in a field at golden hour — teen therapy Denver Colorado

-One of the things I’ve noticed working with teenagers and young adults is that the adults in their lives are often asking the wrong question.
-The question is usually “what’s wrong with them?”
-The more useful question — and the one therapy actually works with — is “what happened to them, and what do they need?”
+One thing I’ve noticed working with teenagers and young adults is that the adults in their lives are often asking the wrong question.
+Usually it’s “what’s wrong with them?”
+The more useful question, and the one therapy actually works with, is “what happened to them, and what do they need?”
 That shift changes everything about how the work goes.

 Why Teen Therapy Is Different